-Get checked and adjusted by a Chiropractor.
-For over a hundred years people have been choosing Chiropractic as a lifestyle beyond pain relief because they just feel better.
-Now research has discovered that Chiropractic adjustments improve your nervous system balance and make you more adaptable physically, mentally and metabolically.
+Get checked and adjusted by a chiropractor.
+For over a hundred years people have been choosing chiropractic as a lifestyle beyond pain relief, because they just feel better.
+Now research has discovered that chiropractic adjustments improve your nervous system balance and make you more adaptable physically, mentally and metabolically.
 Getting checked and corrected by an ABC™ Chiropractor will also improve your posture and make your structure more adaptable to life’s daily stressors.

 Practice mindfulness.
 Life can be busy and so can our minds.
 The clutter of thoughts that goes through our minds everyday can be overwhelming.
 When your mind is a hodgepodge of future issues or past event we tend to be less creative and resourceful.
-When we are more focussed on the present moment we can access more of our mental and emotional ability to adapt to challenges.
-Focussing on your breath is a great way to become more present.
+When we are more focused on the present moment we can access more of our mental and emotional ability to adapt to challenges.
+Focusing on your breath is a great way to become more present.
 With it you can cultivate new mental habits of balance and ease.

 Move yourself.
 Your amazing mind-body has a built in process for decreasing stress and improving resourcefulness.
-Movement of your body fires off signals to the brain that can short circuit the stress and anxiety pathways and help you to be calmer and more focussed.
+Movement of your body fires off signals to the brain that can short circuit the stress and anxiety pathways and help you to be calmer and more focused.
 The more you move your body, the more we fire off these signals the more the brain learns to be present and reduce feelings of stress even when you aren’t moving.
 Movement also helps the tissues of your body like your heart, arteries, lungs, bones, joints and muscles to be more resilient.
 High intensity movement, moderate movement and strength based movements are all vital to exercising your mind-body’s ability to adapt.

 Eat real food.
 Modern industrialised food production has reduced food quality and stripped it of much of the nutrition your mind-body requires.
-With fewer nutrients and more preservatives, additives, colourants, sugars and franken-fats it’s no wonder your mind-body might not be at it’s best.
+With fewer nutrients and more preservatives, additives, colourants, sugars and franken-fats, it’s no wonder your mind-body might not be at its best.
 The more your mind-body has to adapt to those stressors the less it can adapt to challenging phone calls, sedentary living, falls and life’s other inevitable challenges.
-Be kind to yourself and give yourself high quality foods that are nutrient rich.
+Be kind to yourself and give yourself high-quality foods that are nutrient-rich.

 Rest and restore.
-With the invention of the electric lightbulb we have extended “producitve daylight hours” and reduced restorative hours in everyday.
+With the invention of the electric lightbulb we have extended ‘productive daylight hours’ and reduced restorative hours in everyday.
 With that shift in balance we burn the candle at both ends more and more and pay the price.
 Prioritising sleep as a productive activity is a necessity when we are ever more challenged in our waking hours.
 Sleep as much as you need to in order to wake up refreshed without getting fired or divorced.

 Get into nature.
 The sights, smells, sounds and textures of nature sooth our mind-body, encouraging balance.
 In urban and suburban living we have increasing levels of harsh, loud, bright, straight, flat and aggravating sensory experiences that push our mind-body into defence mode and erode our resilience.
 Even small doses of nature like a picture of a forest can move the needle the other way.
 Going barefoot on grass, trail or sand is a great way to reconnect with natural sensory inputs.

 We are all on the same journey as Jason, trying to discover who we are in one way or another.
-Choose Chiropractic as part of your vitalistic lifestyle and live your bigger life.
+Choose chiropractic as part of your vitalistic lifestyle and live your bigger life.